Dehydration in calves

 Dehydration, loss of electrolytes and decrease in blood pH are the three biggest challenges for calves facing intestinal challenges.
 Dehydration, in level of percentages is best explained as the percent of water loss relative to total body weight.
 Rehydrating those calves is therefore critical.
 Rehydrating means supportive administration with fluid and electrolytes.
 This is vital, regardless of the cause of the intestinal challenges.

 When a calf is 5% dehydrated, the effect can start to become visible.
-The calf is dull —not as strong and perky — and may not run off as fast when you approach.
-If you pinch the upper eyelid or the neck or wherever the skin is thin and can be pinched [skin tenting], and see how fast it sinks back into place, this gives a clue.
+The calf is dull —not as strong and perky.
+If you pinch the upper eyelid or the neck [skin tenting], and see how fast it sinks back into place, this gives a clue.
 If the calf is less than 5% dehydrated, it falls back into place quickly.
 This is referred to as skin elasticity, or turgor.
 At 5% or more, the skin stays tented for a few seconds.
 The more dehydrated the calf, the longer the skin stays tented.

-Also, in the dehydrated calf, the eyeball looks like it is sinking back into the head.
-That’s because tissues around the eye are also dehydrated.
+The eyeball of a dehydrated calf looks like it is sinking back into the head.
+This is caused by tissues around the eye are also dehydrated.
 The more sunken the eyes look, the more dehydrated the calf is.
 If you roll down the lower lid and see a big space there, this indicates dehydration.

 Ideally, you want to give fluids orally —while the calf still has a functional gut.
 When it gets severely dehydrated, fluids just sit in the stomach and cannot be absorbed because the gastrointestinal tract has shut down.
 If the calf can still stand and walk — even if it is slightly weak and wobbly — it may still benefit from oral electrolytes.